 Tracking Default: Set to the one you'll be using the most.
-For more information about tracking click here
+If the Administrator has removed a tracking option, it will not appear here.
+For more information about tracking click here.

 Enable Opt-Out (Subscription in v.
 4.9+): Uncheck this.
 You have the option to set specific DLs to have opt-out options in the sending mail settings.

-Use Exchange Web Service Cache Files: Check this for Fast Expand.
+Use Exchange Web Service Cache Files or Allow PoliteMail to cache distribution files?: Check this for Fast Expand.
 PoliteMail will hold cached data for 24 hours, resulting in faster data retrieval.
 For more info about Fast Expand click here